giancosta86/create-marp-slides/src/archetype/templates/README.md

 just like any other Yarn-based project.

-## Watching markdown and stylesheets

-To enter *watch mode*, just run:

-> yarn watch

-*Any modification* to the markdown source or to the stylesheets *will trigger a rebuild* - which is especially useful when using the **Xreader** app on Linux, because it automatically reloads the PDF document without losing the current page number

 ## The build process

 To build both the PDF and the HTML slides, simply run: